hamnYK/WorfBS/README.md

-# WorfBS is a temporary unofficial board of the WORFLOGY Inc. @ Start-Update Journal
+# WorfBS is a temporary unofficial board of the WORFLOGY Inc. @ CEO Insight